-Wall Street rises with hope of Mexican tariff delay
+Wall Street rises with hopes of Mexican tariffs delay

 Federal Reserve policymakers have hinted they would be ready to cut rates if the U.S.-China trade spat threatens a decade-long expansion.
 Since early May, Trump has slapped tariffs on Chinese imports and warned of U.S. levies on Mexico.

-Also on Thursday, the European Central Bank’s decision not to raise interest rates in the next year led to a flattening of the U.S. Treasury yield curve, which came off its steepest level in seven months the previous day.
+“People are positioning for weaker jobs data.
+If there’s not a trade deal by the end of June and payrolls weaken, you could see the Fed consider a cut by the July meeting,” said Wells Fargo’s Samana.

-The ECB also underscored the threat to global economic expansion from the trade disputes by trimming the region’s growth forecasts for the next two years.
+Earlier in the day, the European Central Bank also underscored the threat to global economic expansion from the trade disputes by trimming the region’s growth forecasts for the next two years.

-The energy sector, which was the hardest hit last month by heightening trade tensions, rose 1.5%, making it the biggest percentage gainer, as crude prices steadied.

-Advancing issues outnumbered declining ones on the NYSE by a 1.23-to-1 ratio; on Nasdaq, a 1.50-to-1 ratio favored decliners.
+Advancing issues outnumbered declining ones on the NYSE by a 1.50-to-1 ratio; on Nasdaq, a 1.27-to-1 ratio favored decliners.

 Additional reporting by Caroline Valetkevitch in New York, Medha Singh and Shreyashi Sanyal in Bengaluru; Editing by Sriraj Kalluvila and Dan Grebler